-I am not entirely sure why I am writing this on my blog, but at this hour, I feel really nostalgic of the past.
+I am not entirely sure why I am writing this, but at this hour, I feel really nostalgic of the past.
 I always catch myself wondering why time seems to fly so fast now, when in the 90’s, one whole day was long enough to do a variety of activities.
-I could play text and pogs with my kid neighbors, I could play Crash Bandicoot and Tekken on the PS1, I could watch TV when Dragon ball or Pokemon is on, and I would still get bored because I would still have so much time in my hands.
+I could play in the streets with my kid neighbors, I could play Crash Bandicoot and Tekken on the PS1, I could watch TV when Dragon Ball or Pokemon is on, and I would still get bored because I would still have so much time in my hands.

 My daily routine as a kid was simple.
-I wake up, I eat, I go out to play, I come back home to eat again or watch TV or play games, I go out again, and then I come home before the sun sets.
-It was understood that I should be home before it gets dark.
-I don’t remember any agreement on it between my mother and I, but no one wanted to play in the dark streets of Pasig.
+I woke up, I ate, I went out to play, I came back home to eat again or watch TV or play games, I went out again, and then I came home before the sun set.
+It was understood that I should be home before it got dark.
+I don’t remember any agreement on it between my mother and me, but no one wanted to play in the dark streets of my hometown.
 Of course, it wasn’t because it was unsafe or something.
 I guess it was because no one wanted to play in the dark, and everyone was tired after a long day of playing.